bGhorbani/linearized_neural_networks/README.md

 --reg_index=${reg} --max_batch_size=${max_batch_size} --num_layers=${layers} --dataset=${dataset} --noise_ind=${noise_ind}

 The flags are documented inside the code.
-The values used for the experiments are listed in the appendix. max_ncg_iters is the number of newton steps to perform during training.
+The values used for the experiments are listed in the appendix. max_ncg_iters is the number of Newton steps to perform during training.
 It is a legacy functionality in the code and should be set to zero.

 train.py has the following dependencies:
 	-optimization_utils: Auxilliary tools for training models with CG